 The SEA process has been working well for the Kaska Dena Council and for BC government as well.
 Over the past few years, the BC government has provide additional support in human and financial resources to ensure that the Kaska SEA process works efficiently for both parties.
 The SEA coordinator would like to thank the communities, Lands and Resource Officers, KDC leaders and negotiators, Kaska NRC members, BC government staff in Prince George, Smithers, MacKenzie, Ft.
 Nelson, and a special thanks to Katy Dillion who has been a great support and leader for the agreement within BC government.

-engage government on lands and resource development and issues.
+The SEA renewal provides the communities with three more years of funding to review, respond and engage government on lands and resource development and issues.